rayshader/cp2077-red-memorydump/README.md

 ![screenshot of tool](https://github.com/rayshader/cp2077-red-memorydump/blob/master/demo.png)

+## Features
+- track an `IScriptable`, an `ISerializable` or a raw address as a target.
+- dump memory of target with the `Capture` button (aka a frame).
+- navigate between frames.
+- view memory of a frame as bytes in hexadecimal form.
+- hide known bytes in view memory, when already bound by RTTI properties.
+- select an offset in memory and a data type to check the content (support common types of RED4engine).
+- list known RTTI properties, hover/select a property to scroll to it in view memory.
+- ...

 ## Setup

 You'll need to configure CET to use a monospace font.
 You can import one of